Loring, Alaska

 Loring (Lingít: Kax̱.àan) was established in 1885 with the first post office in the District of Alaska and is a census-designated place (CDP) in Ketchikan Gateway Borough in the U.S. state of Alaska.
-The population was 4 at the 2010 census, although the number increases in summer months.
+As of the 2020 census, The population is 0, down from 4 at the 2010 census, although the number increases in summer months.

 Located due north of downtown Ketchikan on Revillagigedo Island, Loring was once Ketchikan's rival as the service center for the area's fishing and timber industries.

 Geography

 Loring is located at 55°36′11″N 131°38′13″W, on the western shore of Revillagigedo Island, approximately 15 mi north of Ketchikan as the crow flies.
 It is located on the northern shore of Naha Bay, an arm of Behm Canal.

 According to the United States Census Bureau, the CDP has a total area of 1.6 km2, of which 1.4 km2 is land and 0.2 km2, or 12.27%, is water.